Best foldable smartphones you can buy so far in 2022

 Unfortunately, the device lacks an IP certificate, which means it can’t withstand water and dust.
 Powering the P50 Pocket is a relatively large 4,000 mAh battery, which supports 40W fast charging.
 The phone runs Harmony OS 2.0, and it lacks Google Play Services, which means that if you end up going for this device, you’ll have to use HUAWEI’s app store and services to download apps.

-HUAWEI P50 Pocket
+Huawei P50 Pocket

 The HUAWEI P50 Pocket is one of the best and most compelling devices on the market that feature the clamshell flip phone form factor.
 It looks elegant and stylish, and it's powered by the Snapdragon 888 chip.
 It has an excellent camera setup on the back, and it has a large battery.

-Note: - This story was updated to include the new HUAWEI Mate Xs 2.
-This story was updated to include the new HUAWEI Mate Xs 2.